How to Cope with Pectus Excavatum Pain

 If the pectus excavatum deformity is severe, the sternum will press against the lungs and heart.

 This is what causes ache and discomfort throughout the whole body.

-The deformity causes discomfort in the chest area, which will lead to sharp pain or depression if left untreated.
+The deformity causes discomfort in the chest area, which will lead to sharp pain if left untreated.